meyfa/ka-mensa-fetch/README.md

 There are no (known) parameters.
 The API returns all data from the beginning of the current week up to 2 weeks into the future, for all canteens.

+Note that entries older than 1 day might be included, but they are always empty.
+This library filters those entries out.